 The class variables considered for the imputation were those collected in MEPS that were thought a priori to potentially have a significant impact on total expenditures.
 Two variables were considered important enough to be included in all imputation procedures: type of insurance coverage and total charges.
-The former was chosen because the generosity of payment for health care services can vary widely depending on the type of insurance one carries (e.g., Uninsured, Private, Medicare, Medicaid, etc.).
-The later was chosen because total charges are highly correlated with total expenditures.
+The former was chosen because the payment for health care services can vary widely by insurance status and type of insurance coverage (e.g., private, Medicare, Medicaid, etc.); the latter because total charges are highly correlated with total expenditures.
 Unfortunately, when expenditures are missing total charges are also frequently missing.

-Other predictors of expenditures were selected quantitatively.
-These included various indicators of health care services (e.g., laboratory tests, radiology, surgeries/extractions, etc.).
+Other potential predictors of expenditures were selected quantitatively.
+These included various indicators of health care services (e.g., laboratory tests, radiology, surgeries/ extractions, etc.).
 Predictors can be specific to the type of event.
-For example, the number of nights is associated with inpatient hospital stays, but was not relevant to physician office visits.
+For example, the number of nights is associated with inpatient hospital stays, but is not relevant to physician office visits.